nod5/HighlightJump/README.md

 # .ini file options

-Edit `HighlightJump.ahk.ini` to change these options.
+Edit `HighlightJump.ahk.ini` to change these options and then reload HighlightJump.
 - `RedGreenRG=0` to use `Y` for red and `U` for green instead of `R` `G`.
 - `Experimental=1` to use experimental features (requires modified SumatraPDF C++ source)
 - `QShortcut=1` to use `Q` to show quick jump menu.